Zum Hauptinhalt springen

 A radically thought-provoking account of a major shift in how we understand our Earth, not simply as an inanimate planet on which life evolved, but rather as a planet that came to life.

-'Full of achingly beautiful passages, mind-bending conceptual twists, and wonderful characters' – Ed Yong, author of An Immense World
+‘Full of conceptual twists and wonderful character’ - Ed Yong, author of An Immense World

-Through compelling narrative, evocative descriptions, and lucid explanations, Ferris Jabr shows us how Earth became the world we’ve known, how it is rapidly becoming a very different world, and how we will determine what kind of Earth our descendants inherit for millennia to come.
+Through compelling narrative, evocative descriptions and lucid explanations, Becoming Earth shows us how Earth became the world we’ve known, how it is rapidly becoming a very different world, and how we will determine what kind of Earth our descendants inherit for millennia to come.

-Ferris Jabr is a contributing writer for The New York Times magazine and Scientific American.
-He has also written for The New Yorker, The Atlantic, Harper’s, Foreign Policy, National Geographic, Wired, Outside, McSweeney’s, and the Los Angeles Review of Books, among other publications.
-He lives in Portland, Oregon with his husband, Ryan, their dog, Jack, and more plants than they can count.
-Becoming Earth is his first book.
+Ferris Jabr is a contributing writer for The New York Times Magazine and Scientific American.
+He has also written for The New Yorker, Harper’s, The Atlantic, National Geographic, Foreign Policy, Wired, Outside, Lapham’s Quarterly, McSweeney’s, and the Los Angeles Review of Books, among other publications.
+He is a recipient of a Whiting Foundation Creative Nonfiction Grant and fellowships from UC Berkeley and the MIT Knight Science Journalism Program.
+His work has been anthologized in the 2014, 2020, and 2023 editions of Best American Science and Nature Writing.
+He lives in Portland, Oregon, with his husband, Ryan, their dog, Jack, and more plants than they can count.

 Erscheinungsdatum